Bioconductor/BiocWorkshops/500_Effectively_Using_the_DelayedArray_Framework.knit.md

 I've found that as the DelayedArray framework matures and expands, it is increasingly common that the same code "just works" for both *array* and *DelayedArray* objects.
 Maintaining support for ordinary arrays can also be critical for popular Bioconductor packages, although this can be handled by having functions that accept an *array* as input simply wrapping them in a *DelayedArray* for internal computations.

-### Fundamental concepts

-**UP TO HERE**

-- delayed ops
-- realization
-- block-processing
-    - array grid
-    - array viewport
+### Operating on *DelayedArray* objects

+Now that we know what a *DelayedArray* is, it's various subclasses, and how to construct these, we will discuss how to use operate on *DelayedArray* objects.

+We'll cover three fundamental concepts:

+1. Delayed operations
+2. Block-processing
+3. Realization

+These three concepts work hand-in-hand.
+Delayed operations are exactly that, the operation is recorded but performing the operation is delayed until the result is required; *realization* is the process of executing the delayed operations; and *block-processing* is used to perform operations, including *realization*, on blocks of the *DelayedArray*.

 #### Learning goals

 * Become familiar with the fundamental concepts of delayed operations, block-processing, and realization.
-* Construct a *DelayedArray*:
-  * From scratch by writing data to a *RealizationSink*.
+* **TODO** Construct a *DelayedArray* from scratch by writing data to a *RealizationSink*.

 #### Delayed operations

-##### The *DelayedOp* class

-The final type of seed is a *DelayedOp*, used to 'record' delayed operations.
-*DelayedOp* objects are not intended to be manipulated directly by the user but are used inside *DelayedArray* objects.
-A 'delayed operation' is one that is not actually performed until the result is required.
+A delayed operation is one that is not actually performed until the result is required.
-Here's a simple example of a delayed operations: taking the negative of every element of a *HDF5Matrix*:
+Here's a simple example of a delayed operations: taking the negative of every element of a *HDF5Matrix*.

 ```r